microsoft/FluidFramework/packages/framework/last-edited/README.md

 The update should always be called in response to a remote op because:
 1. It updates its state from the remote op.
 2. It uses a SummarizableObject as storage which must be set in response to a remote op.
+3. The details returned in getLastEditDetails contain the clientId and the timestamp of the last edit.

 ## Events